MicrosoftDocs/SupportArticles-docs/support/dynamics-365/sales/troubleshoot-forecast-issues.md

 ### Resolution

-The prediction column on the **Forecasts** page that's recalculated after every seven days can't be manually recalculated.
+The prediction column in the Forecast is automatically recalculated after every seven days and it doesn't support manual recalculation.
 This is because predictions are based on AI-driven models that look at historical data and the open sales pipeline to predict future revenue outcome.
 The prediction column shows the predicted revenue for each seller and manager based on the **Status** field of an opportunity.
 To optimize the accuracy of the predictions, ensure the **Forecast Category** values are kept in sync with the **Status** field.
 For the out-of-the-box forecast category, a workflow ensures that when an opportunity is closed as **Won** or **Lost**, the forecast category is updated with the proper value.

 ## Issue 13 - Forecast underlying grid view is disabled (read-only) when the page is loading

 ### Cause

-The [custom Javascript configured in the forecast configuration](/dynamics365/sales/forecast-configure-advanced-settings#upload-the-javascript-library-to-your-forecast) prevents the grid to be editable.
+A [custom Javascript configured in the forecast configuration](/dynamics365/sales/forecast-configure-advanced-settings#upload-the-javascript-library-to-your-forecast) prevents the grid from being editable.

 ### Resolution